goodeggs/bites/src/documents/posts/2014-01-06-export-this.html.md

 ## require, exports and module.exports

 Files and modules are 1-to-1 in Node.
 Requiring a file is requiring the module it defines.
-All modules have available a reference to an implicit `module` object whose property `module.exports` is what is returned when you call `require`.
+All modules have a reference to an implicit `module` object whose property `module.exports` is what is returned when you call `require`.
 A reference to `module.exports` is also available as `exports`.
 So anything you assign to `exports` is available at the root of the object returned to `require`.

 If you want to export a function, you have to assign it to `module.exports`.
-Assigning a function to `exports` would just reassign that variable's reference but `module.exports` would still point at the original object that `exports` referenced.
+Assigning a function to `exports` would just reassign the `exports` reference but `module.exports` would still point at the original object that `exports` referenced.

 So we can define a module `function.js` that exports a function: